 How to Make a Homemade Weed Killer

-Some people also add epsom salts to this to help with the killing, but we choose not to.
+- Some people also add epsom salts to help with the killing, but we choose not to.

 The best choice for herbicide use is 10 percent white vinegar made from grain alcohol.
 It should be used full strength.
 Avoid products that are made from 99 percent glacial acetic acid.
 This material is a petroleum derivative.
 Natural vinegars such those made from fermenting apples have little herbicidal value. – Howard Garrett, The Dirt Doctor

 Use a garden sprayer to spray onto your weeds during the highest heat point of your day.
-Do not do it on a day you are expecting rain as it will just wash away the spray, and you’ll have to reapply once it’s dry and hot again.
+Keep in mind not to spray them on a day you are expecting rain as it will just wash away the liquid, and you will have to reapply once it’s dry and hot again.
 Repeat daily if needed.
 The vinegar will be absorbed into the leaves of the plants you are trying to kill and the heat/sun helps faciliate the process.

-I’m gonna be honest with you before we even get started on this post.
-This homemade weed killer doesn’t work as fast as the commercial killer we’re all used to seeing.
+This homemade weed killer doesn’t work as fast as the commercial killer we are all used to seeing.
 It just doesn’t.

 BUT….and there’s a big but in this.

-I would show you a before and after, but we didn’t think of that before we began treating our driveway earlier this year.
-It’s only after that I thought..hey, we should share that!
-So by this time in 2016, I’ll have before & after pics for you – and you’ll just have to promise to come back!
+I would show you a before and after, but we didn’t think of that before we began treating our driveway, earlier this year.
+It was only after that I thought: “hey, we should share that!”.
+Therefore, by this time next year, I’ll certainly have before & after pics for you!
+So, keep on reading and sharing your weed experiences!